Bal129/Restaurant-menu/README.md

 # Restaurant Menu System

-A simulation system developed using Java for an assignment.
+A simulation system developed using Java Swing for an assignment.
 This project was created by me to learn Java.

 ## Features